Social Sciences Department at Morton East

 Course Description

-The Honors section carries an Honor Point The purpose of AP Microeconomics is to give students a thorough understanding of principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
-Students learn why individuals, businesses, governments and societies must
+The Honors section carries an Honor Point.
+The purpose of AP Microeconomics is to give students a thorough understanding of principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
+Students learn why individuals, businesses, governments and societies must make choices to get more of the goods and services they want.
+Topics include: supply and demand, market clearing prices, starting your own business, the role of the federal government in the economy, consumerism and personal investment strategies.
+Students are required to take the AP exam in May.

 CREDIT: 0.5